Yandex Cloud

 To connect to Managed Service for ClickHouse® cluster hosts:

 1. Get an SSL certificate.
-To do this, enter the following command in a notebook cell:
+To do this, enter this command in a notebook cell:

 #!:bash